 Around 2010 things got a little bit better on the analytics front with advances in tech to enable real-time logging.
 Real-time streaming of data made real-time analytics possible.
 Companies like Chartbeat ushered in the real-time analytics wave and it was cool.
 My old company Yieldbot advanced the use of real-time data to prediction around this time as well.
 We used real-time data for look-ups vs historical data to make real-time decisions and then used the outcomes of those decisions to get smarter for the next decision.

 Nearly 10 years later advances with big data processing and streaming continue while unit costs for infra keep shrinking.
 More advanced use of cloud infrastructure enables companies to leverage data warehousing, massive parallel processing and ready-made build, train, deploy machine learning models.
 So much is opened sourced.
-In addition companies like Squark (advisor disclosure) have created tools that take predictive analytics to the masses with no programming and no coding required to get sophisticated AI based predictions in a way as simple as using a spreadsheet.

 Binary classification, multiclass classification and regression capabilities need to be part of all business process but like anything else data related, their outputs depend on the quality and volume of data being input, as well as the acumen of the people that will instrument and leverage these systems.